There’s more than one Penang night market (or Penang pasar malam)! Or rather, there seems to be a different one on every day of the week!

 Penang Night Market Schedule

-Shopping in Penang is not just limited to shopping malls!
-And you can find a bustling night market every day in Penang!
+Shopping in Penang is not just limited to shopping malls.
+And there’s no excuse (except for rain) not to check these out since there is a bustling night market every day in Penang!

 Day | Location |